potiuk/airflow/README.md

-11) During the releases, the release manager will look through closed issues in the "airflow-s" with the corresponding milestones, updates the [ASF CVE tool](https://cveprocess.apache.org) and sends the announcements when the release is published.
-The following fields should be updated from the
+11) During the releases, the release manager will look through closed issues in the "airflow-s" with the corresponding milestones, updates the [ASF CVE tool](https://cveprocess.apache.org) and Updates the following fields taking it from the issue:
-    issue:

     * CWE (Common Weakness Enumeration) - Possible CWEs available [here](https://cwe.mitre.org/data/index.html)
     * Product name (Airflow, affected Airflow Provider or Airflow Helm Chart)